nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/Open-Science-101/modules/Module_1/Lesson_4/readme.md

 ### Strategies for Communicating Across Differences

 These are ways you can encourage openness in your discussions around research.
-For in-person sessions, it’s good to encourage discussion of these strategies:
+For in-person sessions, it's good to encourage discussion of these strategies:

 - Presume that everyone you work with is doing the best they can at the time.
 - Attempt collaboration before conflict.